Mission Extension Vehicle: History

 In 2018, Orbital ATK was acquired by Northrop Grumman to become Northrop Grumman Innovation Systems.
 The MEV program continues under this new company.

 MEV-1 was set to launch on a Russian Proton-M rocket along with Eutelsat 5 West B satellite on 30 September 2019, but the launch was postponed to 9 October 2019 due to issues with the integration of control systems of Briz-M orbit insertion stage and the satellites.
 MEV-1 was launched on 9 October 2019.

 MEV-1 rendezvoused with Intelsat 901 on 25 February 2020 at 07:15 UTC, and by April 2020 had repositioned the commsat so that it could come back on line in its designated geosynchronous spot, a space industry first for a telerobotic spacecraft, and something that had only previously been done on the Hubble Space Telescope servicing missions with direct human assistance.
 The goal is to extend its operational life by five years via in-orbit stationkeeping.
-After the Intelsat 901 mission ends, MEV-1 is designed to be able to dock and undock additional times, potentially enabling it to service additional satellites.
+At the end of the five-year mission extension, MEV-1 was used to move the spacecraft back to the graveyard orbit and undocked.
+The spacecraft will return to GEO for Optus D3, the next target.
+It is designed to be able to dock and undock additional times, potentially enabling it to service additional satellites.